pedsmoreira/battlecry/README.md

 * `saveAs(path: string, name?: string): File`: Save file on a different path
 * `delete(): void`: Delete file

-_Tip_: When using `saveAs`, you can end the path with `/` and battlecry will add the current filename.
+_Tip_: When using `saveAs`, you can end the path with `/` and BattleCry will add the current filename.

 ## Text helpers